Decision-making with possibilistic inferential models: Background

 where $H \subset \Theta$ is a (null) hypothesis, and $a=1$ and $a=0$ denote ``reject'' and ``do not reject'' $H$, respectively.
-I'll assume throughout that the loss is non-negative, which is not unreasonable.
-While negative losses might make sense in some contexts, these gains would be bounded and so the loss could be made non-negative by adding a constant.
-This additive constant won't affect judgments of the relative quality of actions.
+We will assume throughout that the loss is non-negative.
+While negative losses might make sense in some contexts, these gains would typically be bounded and so the loss could be made non-negative by adding a constant.
+This constant shift won't affect judgments of the relative quality of actions.